brewhousedigital/celestial-light/README.md

 ##### 🅾 layouts
 You can define how the overall look of your site appears using the `layouts` folder.
 There is a base template that includes your `<html>` , `<head>`, and `<body>` tags, but other than that, you are free to make as many site-themes as you want.
 You can create a custom view for unauthenticated users, and a totally different view for authenticated users.
 You can even cascade themes together.
 A good example of this is the `post.njk` layout also references the `base.njk` layout so that you don't have to write redundant code.

 This templating system achieves this using YAML.
 You can see at the top of most files, they start with three dashes, and end with three dashes.
-Everything inside of this section is YAML.
+Everything inside this section is YAML.
 The `post.njk` layout references the `base.njk` layout this way.

 ```yaml
 ---